davidossss/What-day-is-it-today/README.md

 ## Usage

 It's best to add this program to the "Startup".
-To do this, you need to create a script shortcut "main.py" and then copy to the Autorun folder (WIN+R -> enter shell:startup).
+To do this, you need to create a script shortcut "main.py" and then copy to the "Startup" folder (WIN+R -> enter shell:startup).